-The nutrition facts does disclose that each 100kcal for formula contains 700mg of linoleic acid, which is an Omega-6 fatty acid.
+The nutrition facts do disclose that each 100kcal of formula contains 700mg of linoleic acid, which is an Omega-6 fatty acid.
 However, we also know that the formula contains ARA, another Omega-6 fatty acid that's found in the vegetable oils used in ByHeart, but the amount is not disclosed on the nutrition label.
 Similarly, we also know that the formulas contain DHA, an Omega-3 fatty acid, but the amount is not disclosed on the nutrition label.

 Note that disclosing these amounts on a nutrition label is not required in the USA (it's only required for linoleic acid).
 We reached out to ByHeart for more details and will update this article when they're provided.

 We were excited to test the ByHeart formula for a few reasons.